Large fluctuations and transport properties of the L\'evy-Lorentz gas: Preliminaries to the proofs of the main theorems

 \section{Preliminaries to the proofs of the main theorems}

-This section is devoted to some preparatory results for the proof of theorems \ref{atail}, \ref{annealed_moment}, \ref{qtail}, and \ref{quenched_moment}.
-For $r\in\mathbb{Z}$, let us say that the edge $r$ is between points $r-1$ and $r$ and, for $n\ge 1$, let us characterize the edge of the $n$th jump of the simple symmetric random walk through the random variable
+This section is devoted to some preparatory results for the proof of Theorems \ref{atail}, \ref{annealed_moment}, \ref{qtail}, and \ref{quenched_moment}.
+For $r\in\mathbb{Z}$, let us say that the edge $r$ is between points $r-1$ and $r$ and, for $n\ge 1$, let us denote by $R_n$ the edge that the simple symmetric random walk covers in the $n$th jump: